d3c-group/d3c-group.github.io/_pages/courses/statistical.md

 ![title](../../images/courses/fig_statisticallearning_small.png)

 The process of learning models and inferring quantities from data lies at the heart of several fields of study, including machine learning, signal processing, control theory, and statistics.
-Such fields aim to either aid or automate decision making using data.
 The goal of this PhD-level course is to provide a solid statistical foundation for researchers in related fields.

 We will tackle certain important issues in parameter inference and policy evaluation that are not adequately addressed in conventional